-5.4.2 Status
+5.4.1 Status

 The Status command is used to return information about the filter wheel state (if installed) and the state of one or two shutters (if, and as, installed).
-The following table describes the type of data and information returned by the Status command.
+The following tables describe the type of data and information returned by the Status command.
+The first table shows the data returned when the LAMBDA 10-B is in the "Filter Wheel/Shutter" configuration, whereas the second table shows the status data returned when in the "2 Shutter" configuration.